 Access blocked content

-If you want to access content that is censored or otherwise blocked inside Russia, then ExpressVPN is the best VPN option for you.
+If you want to access content that restricted by internet censorship or otherwise blocked inside Russia, then of the best VPN’s in this guide, ExpressVPN is the best VPN in Russia for you.

 Get online in Russia safely

-The Russian government routinely surveils everyone's online activity and the punishment for breaking their rules can be serious.
+The Russian government routinely surveils everyone’s online activity and the punishment for breaking their rules and exercising free speech can be serious.

 Stream overseas content

-If you want to unblock overseas content such as the BBC iPlayer, Netflix, and Amazon Prime video, the best option is ExpressVPN.
+If you want to unblock overseas content such as the BBC iPlayer, Netflix, and Amazon Prime video, the best choice of VPN in Russia for you is ExpressVPN.

 Large server network

-If you are looking for a VPN that lets you switch to as many overseas IP addresses as possible while still enjoying VPN protection, then we would recommend VyprVPN.
+If you are looking for a VPN in Russia that lets you switch to as many overseas IP addresses as possible while still enjoying VPN protection, then we would recommend VyprVPN.

 How do I get a Russian VPN?